kjellmorten/formerly/README.md

 # Formerly.
 A small and simple HTML5 Form Polyfill

-_Formerly_ implements the basics of [the W3C HTML5 constraint validation API](http://www.w3.org/TR/2011/WD-html5-20110525/association-of-controls-and-forms.html#the-constraint-validation-api) in unsupporting browsers, and that's it.
+_Formerly_ implements the basics of [the W3C HTML5 constraint validation API](http://dev.w3.org/html5/spec/constraints.html#the-constraint-validation-api) in unsupporting browsers, and that's it.
 There's no custom validations, fancy error messages, or elaborate input field widgets.
 The goal of _Formerly_ is to provide a baseline for all browsers so we can let the past be done. ;)

 There are already a lot of form validators and also quite a few [HTML5 form polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills) out there.
 My motivation for building this was that I needed a simpler solution for getting just the basics of HTML5 validation working in older browsers.

-_Formerly_ is completely stand-alone and does not depend on any third-party libraries.
+_Formerly_ is completely stand-alone and does not depend on any third-party libraries (sinon.js is only included for testing).

 The project is in an early state, and I really appreciate feedback.
 Please [log issues on GitHub](https://github.com/kjellmorten/formerly/issues).